AndresF-SanchezG/proyecto1-cloneGoogle/README.md

 # Google Clone

-This project is a replica of the main page of google without functionality.
+A clone of the Google page will be created and I will put my knowledge of CSS and HTML into practice.

 # Screenshot